giangvo/alfred-workflow-nodejs/README.md

 * get(key)
 * remove(key)
 * clear() : clear all settings, be carefull!!!
-* setPassword(username, password) : store password to Mac keychain Workflow name is used here as keychain service)
+* setPassword(username, password) : store password to Mac keychain (workflow name is used here as keychain service)
 * getPassword(username, callback(error,password)) : get password of username from Mac keychain
     * username
     * callback(error, password): callback function that is called after password is returned